Increased demand for video in all its forms is hogging the pipes

-In the digital age, Internet traffic volumes are giving way to traffic jams that can bring business operations to a screeching halt.
-The catalyst is the explosion of Internet video and its
+Now that we're in the digital age, Internet traffic volumes are giving way to traffic jams that can bring business operations to a grinding halt.
+The primary driver is the explosion of Internet video.
+Its exponentially larger file sizes and bandwidth requirements strain the infrastructure, challenging organizations to meet the ever-growing demand.
+And more is added daily at a rate of 33 minutes of video per second.

 Potholes and Roadblocks